 Naira Meliksetyan is a lawyer and public servant from Armenia.
 Her project was a short documentary that looks at the mining industry’s impact on people in Armenia, reframing the typical environmental narrative of destruction and doom and focusing instead on empowering Armenian youth to demand their human and environmental rights.

 Natalia Rezneac is an activist from Moldova.
-Her project, titled Women’s Solidarity in Moldova, was a short documentary that aims to take on the pervasive culture of misogyny and domestic violence in Moldova.
+Her project, titled Liberté, Égalité, Sororité, was a short documentary that aims to take on the pervasive culture of misogyny and domestic violence in Moldova.

 Rahim Shaliyev is an Azerbaijani journalist based in Georgia.
 His project, titled Azeri Rights in The Republic of Georgia, is a two-part short animated piece (part 1, part 2) that focuses on the rights of Azeri minority in Georgia, as well as other ethnic minority populations who live in the country.

 Eka Tsotsoria is a Georgian filmmaker.
-Her project was an experimental docu-music video titled When I Dance that explores the ways that sexism and policing women’s bodies undermines justice movements.
+Her project was an experimental docu-music video titled If I Can’t Dance, It’s Not My Revolution that explores the ways that sexism and policing women’s bodies undermines justice movements.

 Halyna Vasylenko is a Ukrainian activist.
 Her project was a multi-facted social campaign titled Waiting For You at Home that blended online and offline actions to build public support for Crimean political prisoners, especially those imprisoned as a result of ethnic discrimination.